 Update Containers to Run as Non-root

 Previous releases of CloudOps for Kubernetes allowed users to run MySQL, ActiveMQ, and Self Managed Commerce containers as the root user.
-Since CloudOps for Kubernetes release 2.11.x
+Since CloudOps for Kubernetes release 2.11.x support was added for running the containers as a non-root user.

 The benefit of using containers that run as non-root is improved security.